Glenn Danzig: Television and film

 Danzig appeared with the Misfits in the 1982 concert film Walk Among You that also featured Violent Apathy and the Necros.

-Danzig appeared with the Misfits in their 1982 stand alone concert film Love Hall.
+Danzig appeared with the Misfits in their 1982 standalone concert film Love Hall.

-Danzig made a cameo appearance as himself during a crowd scene at a concert in the 1988 film Tougher Than Leather starring Run-D.M.C.
+Danzig made a cameo appearance as himself during a crowd scene at a concert in the 1988 film Tougher Than Leather starring Run-D.M.C..
 This film featured "She Rides" by the band Danzig playing during one scene and people wearing Samhain shirts during two other scenes.

 Danzig had a minor role as fallen angel Samayel in the 1998 film The Prophecy II starring Christopher Walken.

 Danzig appeared as singer Fellatia in the 2008 film Young Hollywood starring Kimberly Kane.

 He was invited by 20th Century Fox to audition for the role of Wolverine in X-Men, as his height and build closely resemble that of the film's protagonist, as described in the original comic books.
 However, he declined due to scheduling conflicts.
 He later admitted that he was glad to turn the role down as he thought the final product was "terrible" and further insulted Hugh Jackman's performance, calling it "gay".

 Danzig guest-appeared as himself in the Aqua Teen Hunger Force episode "Cybernetic Ghost of Christmas Past from the Future" where he purchased the house of the character Carl.

 In February 2016, Danzig appeared in the Portlandia episode "Weirdo Beach".

 Danzig appeared as vampire Bad Bathory in the 2021 film Death Rider in the House of Vampires starring Danny Trejo.